Covariant quantization of the Einstein-Hilbert theory in first-order form: Introduction

 where $\kappa^2 = 16\pi G_N$ with $G_N$ the Newton constant, $g = \det g_{\mu\nu}$, and the Ricci tensor is

 with the Levi-Civita connection

 From Eq.~\eqref{eq:lag}, one can derive the Einstein field equations, and the theory can be quantized using standard methods for gauge theories.

-Note that the Lagrangian \eqref{eq:lag} contains second derivatives of the metric (arising from the Ricci scalar $R = R_{\mu\nu} g^{\mu\nu}$); we therefore refer to this as the \emph{second-order} formulation of the Einstein--Hilbert theory.
+Note that the Lagrangian \eqref{eq:lag} contains second derivatives of the metric (arising from the Ricci scalar $R = R_{\mu\nu} g^{\mu\nu}$); we therefore refer to this as the \emph{second-order} formulation of the Einstein---Hilbert theory.
 However, if the metric $g^{\mu\nu}$ and the connection $\Gamma_{\mu\nu}{}^\lambda$ are treated as independent fields, the same action depends only on first-order derivatives.
 This defines the \emph{first-order} (Palatini) formulation of the EH theory \cite{Ferraris:1982wci}.
 In this form, the Feynman rules simplify considerably, yielding only a cubic, momentum-independent interaction vertex.
 This makes the computation of quantum corrections more manageable \cite{Okubo:1979gt, buchbinder:1983a, buchbinder:1985, McKeon:1994ds, Brandt:2015nxa, Brandt:2016eaj}, and allows for computations of correlation functions of composite fields \cite{McKeon:2020lqp, Brandt:2020vre, Alvarez:2025hym}.

-The second-order EH theory can be quantized using the BRST formalism \cite{Becchi:1974xu, Tyutin:1975qk} or the path integral with the Faddeev-Popov procedure \cite{Faddeev:1967fc}, both of which are manifestly covariant.
+The second-order EH theory can be quantized using the BRST formalism \cite{Becchi:1974xu, Tyutin:1975qk} or the path integral with the Faddeev--Popov procedure \cite{Faddeev:1967fc}, both of which are manifestly covariant.
 A more general method is the Batalin-Vilkovisky (BV) formalism \cite{Batalin:1981jr, Batalin:1983ggl}, which constructs the quantum action from the gauge algebra and can handle both closed and open algebras, as well as reducible ones \cite{Batalin:1983wj}.
 In the second-order EH theory, the gauge algebra corresponds to diffeomorphisms, which is closed and irreducible \cite{Buchbinder:2021wzv}.
-In this case, the BV method reduces to the Faddeev-Popov quantization.
+In this case, the BV method reduces to the Faddeev--Popov quantization.

 The covariant quantization of the EH theory in the second-order formulation within the BV formalism has been extensively studied in the literature (see, for example, the review \cite{Gomis:1994he} and more recent works \cite{Barnich:1994db, Bashkirov:2005ig, Brunetti:2013maa, Upadhyay:2013xaa, Cattaneo:2015xca}).
 The BV formalism has also been extended to a variety of more general gravitational theories (see, e.g., Refs.~\cite{Pottel:2020iuz, Kupka:2025hln}), including higher-derivative models\footnote{Higher-derivative gravitational models are known to suffer from ghosts.
 Interestingly, it has been proposed that such ghost may form bound states, thereby rendering the theory effectively stable~\cite{Asorey:2025bel}.} such as $R^2$ gravity \cite{Stelle:1976gc} and general $f(R)$ theories \cite{Buchdahl:1970ldb, Nojiri:2017ncd, Hu:2023juh, Oikonomou:2025htz}, as well as supergravity \cite{Kallosh:1978de, Nielsen:1978mp}.